EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 # Quick setup guidance

+### I want BC direction in Colosseum Battle Environments

+Use the supported **CBE 2.0** archive and BC's default **CAMERA AUTHORITY → BC PRIORITY**.
+CBE's regular camera may remain ON.
+Use singles with **BOSS INTRO OFF**, **AUTO BATTLE FLOW OFF** and **DOUBLE BATTLES OFF**.
+Enable Battle Intro or Secondary View separately when desired; both masters default OFF.
+No custom CBE companion or asset reimport is required for the BC update.

 ### I want BC cinematography with sprites

 Use a supported live battle/world host and leave **4-WAY SPRITE VIEW → DYNAMIC**.
 Stadium models are not required.

 ### I want genuine Stadium models

-On Gen 1, use **Stadium2 Importer 0.12.0**.
+On Gen 1, use **Stadium2 Importer 0.12.1**.
 BC can direct Stadium 64 / DW3 / Hero, Pokémon Intro, Attack, Faint and Secondary View over the provider presentation.

-On current Gen 2, use a validated working host such as **`STADIUM2_OVERWORLD_MODELS` 0.2.81** or **Voxel Ultimate 1.0.7**.
+For Gen 2, use the specific validated host composition and settings in the table above; do not infer a live voxel override from the presence of Importer alone.

 ### I want Stadium models in the actual voxel world